Bram-Hub/Thoth/README.txt

-THOTH V1.0
+# THOTH
+## Authors
+2018:
+Matthias Krutz

+## About
 Requirements
 	Python 2.7
 Operation:
 	Line Checkbox: used in executing modus ponens.

 	Premise Entry Field: input a sentence directly.
-Only available in the first line of the proof or a line created by ‘Add Premise’, for readabilities sake.
-The value in the field is set to lowercase (for parsing reasons) and is locked after either ‘Add premise’ or ‘Add step’.
+Only available in the first line of the proof or a line created by â€˜Add Premiseâ€™, for readabilities sake.
+The value in the field is set to lowercase (for parsing reasons) and is locked after either â€˜Add premiseâ€™ or â€˜Add stepâ€™.

-	Add Premise: Add a new “premise line”.
-Only available in the first line of the proof or a line created by ‘Add Premise’.
+	Add Premise: Add a new â€œpremise lineâ€.
+Only available in the first line of the proof or a line created by â€˜Add Premiseâ€™.
 If successful locks the current line.

 	Add Step: executes the operation chosen from the Step Dropdown Menu.